-Even before the Restoration and the return of Charles Stuart,
+Even before the Restoration and the return of Charles Stuart, during

-were again performing in London.
+again performing in London.

 The most important were Michael Mohun’s, composed mainly of experienced actors from the Red Bull; John Rhodes’, with relatively young players from the Cockpit in Drury Lane (among them Thomas Betterton) and William Beeston’s in Salisbury Court.
 They were under the supervision of Sir Henry Herbert, Master of the Revels, empowered to censor and to keep order in the theatres, for which he was paid by the acting companies.
 Herbert had held that office since 1623 and it was confirmed by Charles within a month of his return.

-On July 9th 1660, Charles II charged the Attorney General with preparing a bill granting the courtier Thomas Killigrew a hereditary patent to set up an acting company named the King’s Company, which was to perform in a theatre to be built by him in London or Westminster.1 It was further determined that a second acting company, The Duke’s Company,2 was to be formed under the direction of another courtier, William Davenant, who also held a hereditary patent, granted him by Charles I in 1639.
+On July 9th 1660, Charles II charged the Attorney General with preparing a bill granting the courtier Thomas Killigrew a hereditary patent to set up an acting company named the King’s Company, which was to perform in a theatre to be built by him in London or Westminster.
+1 It was further determined that a second acting company, The Duke’s Company, 2 was to be formed under the direction of another courtier, William Davenant, who also held a hereditary patent, granted him by Charles I in 1639.
 Davenant was also a poet, dramatist and theatre manager.
 All other companies were excluded.

 Aside from the patents, on October 22nd 1660 Charles also granted Guido Gentileschi a five-year licence to build a theatre and to bring a group of Italian musicians to London for the purpose of performing Italian operas.3 Nothing more was heard of that project; it came half a century too soon.